27 Best Christian apologetics books to read and study

 19. ‘God's Crime Scene’ by J. Warner Wallace

-"God's Crime Scene" by J. Warner Wallace applies cold-case detective methods to eight pieces of universe evidence, determining if they point to a Divine Intruder beyond the natural realm—a compelling Christian apologetics resource for exploring divine creation.
+"God's Crime Scene" by J. Warner Wallace applies cold-case detective methods to eight pieces of evidence in the universe that would determine if it a divine Creator makes sense.

 20. ‘Handbook of Christian Apologetics’ by Peter Kreeft & Ronald K. Tacelli